Home

 $$ \begin{array}{l} P_T.x = P.x * 0 + P.y * 1 + P.z * 0 = 0\\ P_T.y = P.x * 1 + P.y * 0 + P.z * 0 = 1\\ P_T.z = P.x * 0 + P.y * 0 + P.z * 1 = 0\\ \end{array} $$

-$$ \begin{array}{l} x = \cos(\theta) = 0\\ y = \sin(\theta) = 1\\ \text{with } {\theta = {\pi \over 2}}\\ \end{array} $$
+$$ \begin{array}{l} x = \cos(\theta) = 0\\ y = \sin(\theta) = 1\\ \text{given } {\theta = {\pi \over 2}}\\ \end{array} $$

-When \(\theta\) = 0, x = 1 and y = 0.
-When \(\theta\) = 90 degrees (or \(\pi \over 2\)), x = 0 and y = 1.
-That is interesting because you will notice that x = 0 and y = 1 are the values of \(R_{00}\)/\(R_{11}\) and \(R_{01}\)/\(R_{10}\) respectively.
-So we could re-write the matrix R as:
+At \(\theta\) = 0, we find x = 1 and y = 0.
+At \(\theta\) = 90 degrees (or \(\pi \over 2\)), x becomes 0 and y turns to 1.
+Interestingly, these values correspond to \(R_{00}\)/\(R_{11}\) and \(R_{01}\)/\(R_{10}\), allowing us to redefine the rotation matrix \(R\) for a \(\theta\) of 90 degrees (\(\pi \over 2\)) as:

 $$R_z(\theta)= \begin{bmatrix} \cos(\theta) & \sin(\theta) & 0 \\ \sin(\theta) & \cos(\theta) & 0 \\ 0 & 0 & 1 \\ \end{bmatrix} = \begin{bmatrix} 0 & 1 & 0 \\ 1 & 0 & 0 \\ 0 & 0 & 1 \\ \end{bmatrix} \text{ with } {\theta = {\pi \over 2}} $$